lpod/lpod-docs/level1-styles.rst

 ~~~~~~~~~~~

 A text style (i.e. a style whose family is ``text``, whatever its optional
-class) is a style which directly apply to characters (whatever the layout
+class) is a style which directly applies to characters (whatever the layout
 of the containing paragraph).
 So, it can bear any property directly
 related to the font and its representation.
 The most used properties are
 the font name, the font size, the font style (ex: normal, oblique, etc),